-Cable operators and other pay TV service providers, such as satellite operators, carry local television broadcast stations based on contracts with the stations.
-When these contracts end, the parties generally extend or renew these contracts.
-The process by which the contracts are negotiated is known as “retransmission consent.”
-In almost all cases, agreement is reached and stations continue to be carried without interruption.
-On some occasions, the pay TV service provider and the station fail to reach an agreement, and the pay TV service provider is required by law to stop carrying that station until an agreement is reached.
-These are private agreements, though federal law requires the parties to negotiate with each other in good faith.
+One of the ways cable operators and other pay TV service providers, such as satellite operators, carry local television broadcast stations is through contracts negotiated with the stations.
+Referred to as “retransmission consent”, this permission generally is extended or renewed before it expires, without service interruption for viewers.
+If the contract does expire, the pay TV service provider is required by law to stop carrying that station until an agreement is reached.
+While these are private negotiations, federal law requires the parties to negotiate with each other in good faith.

-- Watch the station (and other broadcasting stations) over the air using an antenna and a digital television.
+- watch the station (and other broadcasting stations) over the air using an antenna and a digital television;

-- Watch the station (and other broadcasting stations) over the air using an antenna and an analog television attached to a digital-to-analog converter box.
+- watch the station (and other broadcasting stations) over the air using an antenna and an analog television attached to a digital-to-analog converter box;

 To watch a television station over the air, you need either:

-- A digital TV set.
+- a digital TV set; or

-- An analog TV set connected to a digital-to-analog converter box.
+- an analog TV set connected to a digital-to-analog converter box.

 In either case, you will need an appropriate antenna connected to the TV set or the converter box.
 Depending on your location, this could be either an outdoor rooftop antenna or an indoor antenna.

 To check for the over-the-air signals that can be received at your location, use the DTV Reception Maps .

 For more information on antennas, see the Antenna Guide .